National Medal for Service - awarded to T Bruce

 Contextual information

-National Medal - 15 year medal awarded to Terry Bruce (Fire & Emergency Services)
+National Medal - this 15 year medal was awarded to Mr Terry Bruce (Fire & Emergency Services)

 Keywords